-On June 30, 2016, the Company entered into a five-year amended and restated credit agreement (the "Credit Agreement") with a syndicate of banks led by JPMorgan Chase Bank, N.A. and Bank of America, N.A.
-The Credit Agreement provides for a facility of \$250 million (the "Facility") that may be used for revolving loans and letters of credit.
+On June 30, 2016, the Company entered into a five-year amended and restated credit agreement, as amended from time to time (the "Credit Agreement"), with a syndicate of banks led by JPMorgan Chase Bank, N.A. and Bank of America, N.A, that provided for a \$250 million facility (the "Facility"), which could be used for revolving loans and letters of credit.
+On September 28, 2018, the Company amended the Credit Agreement.
+This amendment, among other things, reduces the amount of the Facility available to be used for letters of credit to a maximum of \$150 million.
 The Facility also allows for revolving loans and letters of credit in Canadian dollars and other currencies, up to the U.S. dollar equivalent of \$50 million.
 The Company has an expansion option to increase the commitments under the Facility or enter into incremental term loans, subject to certain conditions, by up to an additional \$100 million upon receipt of additional commitments from new or existing lenders.
-Subject to certain exceptions, the Facility is secured by substantially all of the assets of the Company and its domestic subsidiaries and by a pledge of substantially all of the capital stock of the Company's domestic subsidiaries and 65% of the capital stock of the direct foreign subsidiaries of the Company.
-Additionally, subject to certain exceptions, the Company's domestic subsidiaries also guarantee the repayment of all amounts due under the Credit Agreement.
+Subject to certain exceptions, the Facility is secured by substantially all of the assets of the Company and its domestic subsidiaries and by a pledge of substantially all of the capital stock of the Company's domestic subsidiaries also guarantee the repayment of all amounts due under the Credit Agreement.
 If an event of default occurs and is continuing, on the terms and subject to the conditions set forth in the Credit Agreement, amounts outstanding under the Facility may be accelerated and may become or be declared immediately due and payable.
-Borrowings under the Credit Agreement were used to refinance existing debt and are expected to be used for working capital, capital expenditures, acquisitions, stock repurchases and other general corporate purposes.
+Borrowings under the Credit Agreement are used for working capital, capital expenditures, acquisitions, stock repurchases and other general corporate purposes.

 Amounts borrowed under the Credit Agreement bear interest, at the Company's option, at a rate equal to either (1) the Alternate Base Rate (as defined in the Credit Agreement), plus an applicable margin ranging from 0.00% to 1.00%; or (2) Adjusted LIBO Rate (as defined in the Credit Agreement) plus an applicable margin ranging from 1.00% to 2.00%.
-The applicable margin is determined based on the Company's consolidated leverage ratio (Leverage Ratio) which is defined in the Credit Agreement as Consolidated Total Indebtedness divided by Consolidated EBITDA (as defined in the Credit Agreement).
+The applicable margin is determined based on the Company's consolidated leverage ratio (the "Leverage Ratio") which is defined in the Credit Agreement as Consolidated Total Indebtedness divided by Consolidated EBITDA (as defined in the Credit Agreement).
 Letters of credit issued under the Facility are subject to a letter of credit fee of 1.125% to 2.125% for non-performance letters of credit or 0.625% to 1.125% for performance letters of credit, based on the Company's consolidated Leverage Ratio.
 The Company is subject to a commitment fee of 0.20% to 0.375%, based on the Company's consolidated Leverage Ratio, on any unused portion of the Facility.
 The Credit Agreement restricts certain types of payments when the Company's consolidated Leverage Ratio exceeds 2.25.
-The weighted average interest rate on borrowings outstanding for the year ended December 31, 2017, was 2.07% per annum.
+The weighted average interest rate on borrowings outstanding on the Facility for the year ended December 31, 2018 was 3.08% per annum.